nayan32biswas/mongodb-odm/docs/tutorial/aggregate.md

 ### Checkout the Console

-After executing the function console data should look like this:
+After executing the function, the console data should look like this:

 ```bash
 ODMObj(_id='ARG', total_player=3)